openobserve/dashboard_converter/README.md

-# ElasticSearch dashboard to OpenObserve dashboard converter
+# OpenObserve Dashboard Converter

+Currently conversion from the following systems is supported:

+1. Elasticsearch / Kibana
+2. Splunk